elmish/elmish/docs/index.md

 For information about these features please see [elmish-browser](https://elmish.github.io/browser).

+### Controlling termination

+Hot reloading requires the new version of the application loop to be started.
+To faciliate the interaction with libraries that implement this functionality the v4 elmish extends the abstractions with "termination".
+Use `withTermination` function to specify the predicate that can evaluate incoming messages and decide if the dispatch loop should stop processing the messages, as well as specify how to release the resources.

 ### Observing the state changes

 Every message going through the dispatch loop can be traced, along with the current state of the app.